ABI-Software/software-development-guidelines/README.rst

 A goal of the final output graph should preserve all commit identifiers that was used, so they may be used in future debugging and auditing purposes.

-While there are a number strategies to doing merges, there are benefits to the one being outlined below, and the steps are:
+While there are a number of strategies to doing merges, there are benefits to the one being outlined below, and the steps are:

 - Ensure that the feature branch is not behind the remote target branch (or commit/changeset; more on this in a bit).
 - Rebase the branch on top of that target branch; fix any conflicts, if any.
 - Do not use fast-forward: merge with `git merge --no-ff`.
   Yes, while this creates a merge commit when technically none is needed, this allows the preservation of commit identifiers to be done more easily.

-The target branch is often times the main development branch, however, there are situations where this is not the case, for instance the changes that are being made need to be backported as they may be minor fixes to a number of versions.
+The target branch is often times the main development branch, however, there are situations where this is not the case.
+For instance, the changes that are being made need to be backported as they may be minor fixes to a number of versions.
-In this case a common base commit to all the merge targets should be used for the rebase, before the `git merge --no-ff` is done on every afflicted branches that require the features that is being introduced.
+In this case, a common base commit to all the merge targets should be used for the rebase, before the `git merge --no-ff` is done on every afflicted branches that require the features that is being introduced.

 Also note that `git rebase` may be used to execute the unit tests associated with the project for every single commit that had been made, to ensure that every commit being merged into the target branch passed all the tests.